codebender828/vue-simple-scrollbar/README.md

 Please read the [Contribution Guide](./.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ### License: MIT
-Please read [License](./LICENSE) documentation for more information
+Please read the [license](./LICENSE) documentation for more information

 ### Contributors
 Waiting for you ❤️.
-Feel free to take a stab at one of the upcimg tasks or open issues.
+Feel free to take a stab at one of the upcoming tasks or open issues.

 ### 🍇 Author
 Made with love by Jonathan Bakebwa.